vpoupet/myriad/README.md

 ## Navigation

-Slides are automatically scaled to fill the screen and scrolling is disabled by the CSS (only mouse scrolling, finger scrolling on touch devices still works) to maintain alignment of the slides.
+Slides are automatically scaled to fill the screen and only one slide is shown at a time.

-**Note:** Because slides are represented vertically, if the window has a width/height ratio less than 4/3, parts of the next slide will appear under the current slide (so it looks better with an aspect ratio >= 4/3).
-Ratio of slides can be changed by editing the values in `slides.css`.

 Navigation can be done with keyboard or mouse:
 * <kbd>&rarr;</kbd>, <kbd>D</kbd> or <kbd>space</kbd>: next step